Fall 2023 opportunities with the Center for Social Justice

 Georgetown Jumpstart is an early education organization that aims to prepare preschool children in DC’s under-resourced communities to succeed.
 Jumpstart utilizes playful learning experiences to develop children’s language, literacy and socio-emotional skills.
 This program has Federal-Work study and volunteer positions available, and there is a time commitment of 8-10 hours weekly.
 Upon completion of a 300 hour service requirement, members receive a Segal AmeriCorps Education Award of $1,300.
 Sign up at https://forms.gle/opVfhrL77SXHwauT9.
 Sign-up forms are accepted on a rolling basis with a priority deadline of September 1, 2023.
 Contact the Jumpstart Site Manager, at email@example.com with questions.

 Alternative Breaks Program

 Take a deep dive into social justice and solidarity with a group of 12 Georgetown students, staff, and faculty on one of our immersions.
 Through weekly meetings and a Spring Break trip, you’ll have the opportunity to learn with peers, hear from people and partners most impacted by injustice, and discern how to take action for justice.
-Apply to be a leader by April 18 and check back in October for participant applications for Spring 2024.
-Contact CSJ Assistant Director for Immersion Programs, Kyra Hanlon, at email@example.com with questions.
+Sign up to be notified when our participant application goes live this fall.
+Contact firstname.lastname@example.org with questions.